 The Roxbury Land Trust is supported through membership dues, employee matching gifts, state and federal grants, foundation grants and charitable contributions.

-It is staffed by Susan Payne, executive director and Kim Norris, associate director; served by a volunteer board of directors and aided by volunteer effort.
+It is staffed by Susan Payne, executive director, Kim Norris, associate director, and Jamie Curren, land manager; served by a volunteer board of directors and aided by volunteer effort.

 Roxbury Land Trust